 If you have tried and tested every deodorant on the market and have not found a suitable solution for anti-perspiration, then maybe tea tree oil might be the active solution for your lifestyle.
-Sweat within itself is absolutely normal because that is how our body breathes by perspiration, but the odour that comes from the sweat due to exposure to bacteria to the skin creates a somewhat stuffy and unpleasant body odour that can make it extremely uncomfortable.
-Applying tea tree oil to the underarm area helps to effectively deal with the bacteria that causes body odour making it a great and healthy alternative to commercial antiperspirants and deodorants.
+Sweat within itself is absolutely normal because that is how our body breathes by perspiration, but the odor that comes from the sweat due to exposure to bacteria to the skin creates a somewhat stuffy and unpleasant body odor that can make it extremely uncomfortable.
+Applying tea tree oil to the underarm area helps to effectively deal with the bacteria that causes body odor making it a great and healthy alternative to commercial antiperspirants and deodorants.

 Dandruff within itself is not bad, it’s how our bodies get rid of excess dead skin; but too much dandruff can affect your mood and sometimes your self-esteem in the public space.
 Tea tree oil with its anti-inflammatory properties helps to control the severity of dandruff with a likely 40% improvement in dandruff, further dealing with any scalp itchiness and dryness.
 Add a few drops of tea tree oil to your shampoo or directly to your hair as you wash to help relieve dandruff.

 A fungal nail infection occurs from the overgrowth of fungi either in, under or on the nail.
 Fungi along with bacteria can be found present on the body, the overgrowth of fungi however can cause an infection.
-Fungal nail infections are common infections of the fingernails or toenails that can cause the nail to become discoloured, thick and more likely to crack.
+Fungal nail infections are common infections of the fingernails or toenails that can cause the nail to become discolored, thick and more likely to crack.
 Fungi tends to thrive in warm and moist environments in which case, toenails are more susceptible to fungal nail infection where it is dark and relatively warm and moist.
 Treating fungal nail infections with tea tree oil is to simply add a few drops to your topical cream or mix it with a carrier oil such as coconut oil and apply to the affected area.

 Treat Athlete’s Foot